bradleydworak/imap-postgresql-ubuntu2204/README.md

 # imap-postgresql-ubuntu2204
-## Install an IMAP email server on Ubuntu 22.04 using Postfix, Dovecot, and PostgreSQL using Certbot
+## Install an IMAP email server on Ubuntu 22.04 using Postfix, Dovecot, and PostgreSQL using Certbot and fail2ban

 These instructions were adopted from [Configure an Email Server with Postfix, Dovecot, and MySQL on Debian and Ubuntu](https://www.linode.com/docs/guides/email-with-postfix-dovecot-and-mysql/)

 ### Step 1: Install PostgreSQL, Postfix with PGSQL support, and Dovecot w/IMAP and LMTPD support

-`sudo apt-get install postgresql postgresql-contrib postfix postfix-pgsql dovecot-core dovecot-imapd dovecot-lmtpd dovecot-pgsql`
+`sudo apt-get install postgresql postgresql-contrib postfix postfix-pgsql dovecot-core dovecot-imapd dovecot-lmtpd dovecot-pgsql fail2ban`

 `sudo snap install --classic certbot`